writethedocs/www/docs/conf/australia/2024/news/tickets-cfp-reminder.rst

 --------------

 Our grant program offers tickets to people who would otherwise not be able to attend.
-We're excited to be able to offer free tickets to a few people this year.
+We're excited to be able to support a few people this year.
 However, we may prioritise applications from people who are part of a marginalized or underrepresented group in tech.

 You can apply until **October 1, 2024, midnight AEST** on `our website <https://www.writethedocs.org/conf/{{ shortcode }}/{{ year }}/opportunity-grants/>`_.